-About the Mechatronics, Informatics and Control Group
+About Mechatronics, Informatics and Control Group

-The Mechatronics, Informatics and Control Group (MICG) is concerned with the application of information and computer technology in mechanical engineering.
+Mechatronics, Informatics and Control Group (MICG) is concerned with the application of information and computer technology in mechanical engineering.

 What we do

-We work to promote and develop this highly important technical area which underpins modern mechanical engineering in many sectors, including aerospace, automotive, energy, manufacturing, rail and maritime.
+- Promote and develop this highly important technical area which underpins modern mechanical engineering in many sectors, including aerospace, automotive, energy, manufacturing, rail and maritime.

-We also aim to equip engineering professionals with the highest standards of technical knowledge on the subject, and organise events to encourage sharing of best practice and new technology.
+- Aim to equip engineering professionals with the highest standards of technical knowledge on the subject, and organise events to encourage sharing of best practice and new technology.

-- Mechatronics - the engineering discipline of integrating technologies from mechanical engineering, electronics, and computing to create more intelligent machines
+- Mechatronics - the engineering discipline of integrating technologies from mechanical engineering, electronics, and computing to create more intelligent machines.

 - Informatics - the science of processing data for storage and retrieval.
-The successful design of complex systems is highly dependent on how design information is represented, managed and retrieved
+The successful design of complex systems is highly dependent on how design information is represented, managed and retrieved.

-- Control engineering - the design of machine controllers, based on an understanding of dynamic characteristics, so that the machine will behave in a desirable way
+- Control engineering - the design of machine controllers, based on an understanding of dynamic characteristics, so that the machine will behave in a desirable way.

 CPD courses at Bath University